 The fire department in Qatar manages issues related to fire safety and fire emergencies.
 Because everything is centralized, calling 999 and explaining the situation will get you transferred to the right emergency service.

 Police in Qatar

 If you need to reach the police in Qatar, be sure to dial 999 and clearly explain your situation.
-There are different divisions of police in the country, including traffic police, internal security (called Lekhwiya), Royal Guard (called Amiri), and rescue police.
+There are different divisions of police in the country, including traffic police, internal security (Lekhwiya), Royal Guard (Amiri), and rescue police.

 The Al Fazaa

 For emergencies, you will most likely see the rescue police, also called Al Fazaa.
 They drive black and white cars and respond to crimes and provide security when needed, among other duties.